-The Shrinking Couch (TSC) is a website, working towards building a network of individuals sharing personal experiences, resources and ideas pertaining to mental health.
+The Shrinking Couch (TSC) works towards building a network of individuals sharing personal experiences, resources and ideas pertaining to mental health.
+It is an outreach initiative by KindSpace Center for Mental Health (kindspace.in), which offers individual and group therapy for living through difficult circumstances.

 TSC aims to promote good mental health, create awareness about mental illness and advance proactive behaviors towards seeking information and availing mental health services.